You’re minutes away from learning how to track and measure the return on investment (ROI) from all of your digital marketing.

 You can also learn more about your visitors, such as which languages they speak and whether they browse with desktop, laptop or mobile devices.
 All of this information can help focus your marketing toward your intended audiences.

-Plus, if you advertise in Google Adwords, Google Analytics can help you determine whether your ads are on the right track.
+Plus, if you advertise with Google Ads, Google Analytics can help you determine whether your ads are on the right track.
 By analyzing data over periods of days, weeks or months, business owners can identify changes to be made and new audiences to reach out to.

 In this guide, we’ll walk through a step-by-step process to set up and review Google Analytics reports that will help you measure and improve your digital marketing campaigns.